Nanofus/novel.js/README.md

 ## Getting Started

-Novel.js comes with a simple example game that demostrates all available features. `game.json` is easily readable and editable in your favourite text editor, so you can start working on your masterpiece right away!
+Novel.js comes with a simple example game that demostrates all available features.
+Located in the `game` folder, `game.json` is easily readable and editable in your favourite text editor, so you can start working on your masterpiece right away!
 For a complete explanation of all the different stuff you can find in that file, please see the documentation!

 ## Documentation